 - pain and suffering.

-Further, if a victim was killed in an Lyft accident, the decedent’s remaining family members can bring a wrongful death suit to try and recover:
+Further, if your family member was killed in a Lyft accident, you may have standing to bring a wrongful death suit to try and recover:

 - burial and funeral expenses,